Is your innovation process creating value for your organization, or is it just busy work?

 Second, the best ideation often happens with some structure.
 Being asked to come up with “new ideas” is often hard for people, but being asked to solve a specific problem like “how can we add moments of delight for our customers to our existing business processes” can spur dozens of ideas.

 On the other hand, too much focus can put too many constraints on creative thinking.
-This can discourage contributors for nominating ideas that are too far outside of the bounds.
+This can discourage contributors from nominating ideas that are too far outside of the bounds.

 3. What will your intake system be?